Last updated: August 16, 2018

 Quick Facts

 Originally known as the "Rose Cottage" for the roses planted around the house, Willard renamed her home the "Rest Cottage."
 However, little rest took place there.
-The dwelling served as an informal headquarters of the Women Christian Temperance Union, which Willard led in as its secretary and then as its president.
-It also was a boarding house for Temperance Union workers.
+The dwelling served as an informal headquarters of the Woman's Christian Temperance Union (WCTU), which Willard led as Corresponding Secretary and then as president.
+It also was a boarding house for WCTU workers.

 Willard's reform efforts helped transform the lives of women in nineteenth-century America.
-She became the first female president of the Evanston College for Ladies in 1871; when the college merged with Northwestern University, Willard became the first Dean of Women and Professor of Aesthetics.
+She became the first female president of the Evanston College for Ladies in 1871.
+When the college merged with Northwestern University, Willard became the first Dean of Women and Professor of Aesthetics.
 In 1873, she helped found the Association for the Advancement of Women.
 In 1874 she was secretary of the Women's Christian Temperance Union and five years later in 1879 she became its president.
-In 1883 she founded the World's Women Christian Temperance Union.
+In 1883 she founded the World's Woman's Christian Temperance Union (WWCTU).

 The Rest Cottage and its furnishings remain as they were before Willard's death on February 18, 1898.